 The number of points required to be shortlisted for interview varies from year to year depending on competition and number of interview places available and cannot be predicted in advance.
-The numbers interviewed were increased after 2015 to ensure the threshold for interview did not continue to increase.
+The numbers interviewed were increased after 2015 and have remained similar since.

 Year Points Threshold for interview

 2015 38 points (plus some students with 37 points)

 2016 37 points (or 36 points plus ABBB at AS-level)

 2017 34 points and above

 2018 30 points and above

 2019 32 points and above

 2020 30 points and above

 2021 32 points and above

+2022 37 points and above

+2023 38 points and above

-Please note from 2019 grades B and C were scored for the first time and the threshold is not therefore directly comparable with previous years.
+\Please note from 2019 grades B and C were scored for the first time and the threshold is not therefore directly comparable with previous years.

-For 2022 entry the normal target grades will be:
+For 2024 entry the normal target grades will be:

 AAA at A-level + A in a 4th AS-level subject including A-level Chemistry plus at least one other A-level from Biology/Human Biology, Mathematics or Physics.
 If not offered at A-level then Biology/Human Biology grade A as a 4th AS-level or grade B as a 5th AS-level.

-Grade A in the EPQ or Advanced Welsh Baccalaureate or a grade B in a 4th A-level will be acceptable in lieu of the 4th AS-level
+NB: Grade A in the EPQ or Advanced Diploma in the Welsh Baccalaureate or a grade B in a 4th A-level will be acceptable in lieu of the 4th AS-level